 From Reception, the girls benefit from our innovative ‘Adelante’ Spanish language programme.
 They also enjoy learning French from Year 3.
-Our language specialists develop the girls’ linguistic skills but also foster an appreciation of the cultures and countries of the languages the girls are learning about.
+Our language specialist develops the girls’ linguistic skills but also fosters an appreciation of the cultures and countries of the languages the girls are learning about.

 The girls are challenged to develop their chronological knowledge, developing an understanding of why people behaved as they did and why events happened.
 They view and handle a range of primary and secondary sources and continue to hone their historical enquiry skills.
 Through History, the girls are given a context from which they can understand themselves and others.

 The girls gain an understanding of places in the world and increase their knowledge of other cultures.
-In so doing, they learn respect and understanding of what it means to be a positive citizen in a multicultural country.
+In doing so, they learn respect and understanding of what it means to be a positive citizen in a multicultural country.
 Additionally, the girls learn how to use, draw and interpret maps to enable them to understand local and global environmental problems.